Learning in Stackelberg Games with Non-myopic Agents: Applications beyond SSGs

+We now apply our framework to settings beyond SSGs.
+We treat demand learning in Section~\ref{ssec:demand}, general finite Stackelberg games in Section~\ref{ssec:finite-games}, and strategic classification in Section~\ref{ssec:strategic-classification}.

-\section{Pricing with an unknown demand curve}
+\subsection{Pricing with an unknown demand curve}

-As a second application of our framework, we consider a demand learning problem \cite{kleinberg03value}, in which a price-setting principal seeks to maximize revenue from selling a good to a returning buyer with demand curve induced by an unknown value distribution.
+In the demand learning problem \citep{kleinberg03value}, a price-setting principal seeks to maximize revenue from selling a good to a returning buyer with demand curve induced by an unknown value distribution.
 Each round, the principal posts a price and the buyer decides whether to purchase based on their realized value.
-This problem was among the first examined with non-myopic agents \cite{amin2013learning,mohri2014}, as it arises naturally in settings like online advertising where strategic buyers may try to trick the seller into providing low prices.
+This problem was among the first examined with non-myopic agents \citep{amin2013learning,mohri2014}, as it arises naturally in settings like online advertising where strategic buyers may try to trick the seller into providing low prices.

 When the buyer's value is fixed, our learning task mirrors binary search, and we adapt the batching method of \BatchedClinch{} to obtain a policy \BatchedBinarySearch{} with regret $\widetilde{O}(\log T + T_\gamma)$, improving upon the state-of-the-art when $T_\gamma = \Omega(\log T)$.
 For stochastic values, the problem reduces naturally to an instance of stochastic multi-armed bandits---typically solved by adaptive exploration rather than explore-then-commit---and so a different approach is required.
 Fortunately, a classic policy \SE{} extends seamlessly to the delayed feedback setting and exhibits natural robustness to bounded adversarial perturbations.
 This policy achieves regret $\widetilde{O}(\sqrt{T} + T_\gamma)$, with only an additive overhead in $T_\gamma$ compared to the standard $\widetilde{O}(\sqrt{T})$ bound.